Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 The script runs 2 instances of itself.
 One TowerTesting manager and one Movement manager.

-The TowerTesting manager ensures you exit TowerTesting as soon as your goal in `additional_cond` is reached, your towers health reaches 0 or if you manually exit TowerTesting.
+The TowerTesting manager ensures you exit TowerTesting as soon as your goal in `additional_cond` is reached, your tower health reaches 0 or if you manually exit TowerTesting.
+As there are game-modes such as `challenges` or `normal mode` where your run can end without your tower dying, this AI cannot cycle through them as it'll cause.

 `additional_cond` is an additional condition to the exit condition.
 This is used to exit your run early if you want multiple difficulties and regions to be at equal wave-goals.